top of page

 Another key question to ask yourself before investing in a 1,000-gallon propane tank is whether propane or its tanks ever expire.

-Unlike fuel sources that can degrade over time (kerosene, diesel, gasoline), propane fuel has no expiration date, nor will its potency suffer while being stored.
+Unlike fuel sources that can degrade over time (kerosene, diesel, gasoline), propane fuel has no expiration date, nor will its potency decrease while being stored.
 The only thing you need to worry about when storing propane is maintaining the health and integrity of the propane storage tank.

 So while propane never expires, the tanks need to be properly maintained.
 A 1,000-gallon propane tank made of galvanized steel can typically last over 30 years when maintained properly.